csc-training/geocomputing_course/materials/supercomputer_setup.md

 ![](./images/puhti_overview.png)

-A supercomputer has a lot of **nodes** (you can roughly think that one node is a single computer) which have the same components as your laptop or desktop computer: CPUs (sometimes also called processors or cores), memory (or RAM), and disk space.
+A supercomputer has a lot of **nodes** which have the same components as your laptop or desktop computer: CPUs (sometimes also called processors or cores), memory (or RAM), and disk space.
 However, the supercomputer has some additional/specialized components:

 - When you want to execute a program on the supercomputer, it has to be boxed into an abstraction layer called **job**.
 - **Login nodes** are used to set up jobs (and to launch them)